 A tippy kayak might be outstanding in whitewater, or cutting through the waves on an ocean-going adventure.

 But it’s going to be no good if you want to stand up in the thing.

-So, when it comes to the best kayaks for standing, you need to first look at the hull design.
+When it comes to the best kayaks for standing, you need to first look at the hull design.

 It’s not just about how wide and flat the hull is for standing casts.